cortesg/glittr/README.md

 a social media site for those who, despite their "masculine" desires, want to get in touch with their inner unicorn

-Glittr currently has these features for all you unicorns to enjoy:
+Glittr currently has these features for all you bros to enjoy:

 *sign up